 First of all, in the above probabilities, the challenger is hard at node 1.
 If the game is initiated by soft challenger, there would be only the status quo as singular possible Perfect Bayesian Equilibrium as the result, regardless of the other players.
-On the condition that the challenger is hard and the defender's and protégé's statuses are unknown, Quackenbush has extracted a total of 14 possible Perfect Bayesian Equilibria with four Deterrence Equilibria (Outcome: Status quo), six Defence Attack Equilibria (Outcome: Challenger attacks Defender with the result that deterrence fails), and four Protégé Deterrence Equilibria (Outcome: Challenger attacks Protégé with the result that deterrence fails).
-While the logical foundation of PDT is thus well-defined and increasingly complex, when further elements are added, such as the third active player, the theoretical model requires a comprehensive transformation into an operationalizable framework in order to be usable for an empirical case study analysis.
+On the condition that the challenger is hard and the defender's and protégé's statuses are unknown, Quackenbush has extracted a total of 14 possible Perfect Bayesian Equilibria outcome: Challenger attacks Defender with the result that deterrence Attack Equilibria (Outcome: Challenger attacks Defender with the result that deterrence fails), and four Protégé Deterrence Equilibria (Outcome: Challenger attacks Protégé with the result that deterrence fails).
+While the logical foundation of PDT is thus well-defined and increasingly complex, when further elements are added, such as the third active player 11, the theoretical model requires a comprehensive transformation into an operationalizable framework in order to be usable for an empirical case study analysis.